We get asked what 1NTERRUPT is about all the time, so here are the answers to some of the questions we’re asked the most.

 What is your code of conduct for participants?

-Our code of conduct is pretty simple and a link to it can be found on our event policies page.
+Our code of conduct is pretty simple: Be cool to others.
+The link to full policy can be found on our event policies page.

 Yes.
 You’ll never guess where it is – on our event polices page.